HerrMotz/bachelor-thesis/publication/main.typ

 The relevant aspects of the translation from VQG to SPARQL queries are the connected nodes and their edges.
 Any unconnected nodes are not part of a BGP and therefore irrelevant to the query.

-#lemma[
+#definition[
-  A BGP can be constructed from the edge-list of a VQG.
+  A BGP can be constructed from the edge-list of a VQG using the following mapping: $f: ...$ ]
-]

 #proof[Let $G=(N,E)$ be a VQG.
 An edge $e$ in the VQG is defined as $e_G in E, E:={(s_G,p_G,o_G) | s,o in N, p in I union V}$.
 A BGP is a set of triples $X$ with $e_X in X, X:={(s_X,p_X,o_X) | s,o in T union V, p in I union V}$.
 To translate an $e_B$ to $e_X$ means to interpret $e_B$ as $e_X$.
 Using $T := I union L union V$ (see @def:graph_pattern), and since $(E subset I union V) subset (T union V)$ and $(N subset I union V) subset (T union V)$ are true, a VQG triple can be interpreted as a BGP triple without information loss. #todo[Lektorat notwendig.]